eva-butler/eva-butler/README.md

 🚀 I'm always eager to learn new skills and collaborate on exciting projects.

-🌱 Check out my [Portfolio](https://github.com/eva-butler/Portfolio) for all of my projects, micro projects, skills, course notes, and achievements.
+🌱 Check out my [Portfolio](https://github.com/eva-butler/Portfolio) for all of my projects, micro projects, skills, course notes, and certificates.

 💬 Access my [Notes](https://github.com/eva-butler/Notes) repo to check out my notes on both UVA and online courses.